-2 ft. thick slabs stacked at Door Bluff Headlands County Park
+2 ft. thick slabs of "glowing" ice below Door Bluff Headlands County Park

 Mention Door County to a mid-westerner and her first response is likely to involve the amazing scenery – shoreline, bluffs, lighthouses, beautiful forests.
 But only winter visitors get to see the spectacular ice formations that Lake Michigan and Green Bay give us.
 Last winter we all heard about the Lake Superior ice caves.
 Door County has its own answer to those.
 And while, arguably, less dramatic, they are beautiful, numerous and observable from shore.